 Taiwan’s street food culture is well known, but this particular eating spot is a bit unusual as it is located in the courtyard of the Cisheng Temple 慈聖宮 dedicated to the sea goddess Matsu, and it is quite common to see groups of older men sitting around tables and chairs just chilling out with a Taiwan Beer and chitchat under the shade of the giant Banyan trees.

-The stalls were originally set up for labourers around the area where there was a labour market and is apparently popular with taxi drivers today as well – you can read more about that in this post by Jodie’s Kitchen, she also offers a Dadaocheng walking tour that ends at this spot, useful for non-Chinese speakers who might be a bit nervous about what to eat.
+The stalls were originally set up for labourers around the area where there was a labour market and is apparently popular with taxi drivers today as well – you can read more about that in this post by Jodie’s Kitchen.
+Jodie conducts some amazing cooking classes right from her kitchen where you can learn to prepare local Taiwanese cuisine, but she also offers a Dadaocheng walking tour that ends at this spot, useful for non-Chinese speakers who might be a bit nervous about what to eat.

 The food here is simple Taiwanese fare, no hipster twists or avant garde food, but I really liked the local flavour of the area.
 I got myself a bowl of pork rib soup with winter melon, and when I said I was eating here, the stall ladies just waved me to the back to find a table, and then called me over to pick up my food from the back of the stall when it was ready.